1and1internet/php-7.2-build-environment/readme.md

 # PHP 7.2 Build Environment

 This image contains a light image based on ubuntu 18.04 LTS and includes the latest PHP 7.2 CLI binaries from the [Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php) PPA.
+It is built on top of [1and1internet/php-build-environment-base](https://cloud.docker.com/u/1and1internet/repository/docker/1and1internet/php-build-environment-base).

-It also has the following extensions installed:
+It has the following PHP extensions installed:

 1. AMQP
 1. BCMath
 1. Curl
 1. GD
+1. internationalisation
 1. JSON
 1. LDAP
 1. MBString